TREE CANOPY CLIMBING

-Tree canopy climbing is open to everyone of all ages 7+ with all physical abilities, strength or disabilities.
+Tree canopy climbing is open to everyone of all physical abilities, strength or disabilities.

-Participants who believe they do not have the physical ability/strength to climb with the manual hand/foot ascenders will have the option to purchase a battery power ascender, to climb to the top of the canopy. $50 extra per battery ascender.
+Participants who believe they do not have the physical ability/strength to climb with the manual hand/foot ascenders will have the option to purchase a battery power ascender, to climb to the top of the canopy. $75 extra per person.

 This activity is not similar to zip-lining

 If you have any medical condition that could possibly affect the adventure you must let us know.
 We will try to accommodate all participants as much as possible.

 If you are afraid of heights we want to work with you to overcome your fear.

 Attire & Supplies